 4. Galette Artisan Bakery, Limassol (with some produce sold at Prinos in Nicosia)

-One of the finest (and very few) artisan bakeries on the island, Galette Artisan Bakery has been giving people from near and far good reason to talk.
-Situated in the hub of the city very close to the old port, we absolutely love their dedication to quality, as well as the really unique combinations offering an alternative twist on traditional tastes.
+One of the finest artisan bakeries on the island, Galette Artisan Bakery has been giving people from near and far good reason to talk.
+With two shops in Limassol, one of them situated in the hub of the city very close to the old port, and the other, in the Anexartisias shopping area, we absolutely love their dedication to quality, as well as the really unique combinations offering an alternative twist on traditional tastes.
 And because the owners are well aware that there is no such thing as Easter in Cyprus without the experience of tucking into a divine flaouna, they’ve prepared some divine treats for you.

 5. Kapitanis Bakery, Larnaca